tensorflow/build/tf_sig_build_dockerfiles/master/README.md

 which are included in the containers.
 Here is how to build a TensorFlow package with the same configuration as tf-nightly.

-Note that the tf-nightly packages on pypi.org do not report their source git commit and there is currently no good way to determine it.
-The `nightly` tag on GitHub is not related to the `tf-nightly` packages.
+Note that you can determine the Git commit of a tf-nightly package on pypi.org by checking `tf.version.GIT_VERSION`.
+The `nightly` tag on GitHub is not related to the `tf-nightly` packages. `tf.version.GIT_VERSION` will look something like `v1.12.1-67282-g251085598b7`, where the final section is a short Git hash: `g251085598b7` for that example.

 ```
 # Beforehand, set up: